kubernetes/enhancements/keps/sig-apps/4563-eviction-request-api/README.md

 12. Actor A updates the EvictionRequest status and ensures that `.status.evictionRequestCancellationPolicy=Allow`
 13. Actor A deletes the p-1 pod.
-14. EvictionRequest is garbage collected once the pods terminate even with the descheduling finalizer present.
+14. Once the pod terminates, the eviction request controller sets `Complete` condition to `True`.
+15. The descheduling controller can delete the EvictionRequest.

 #### Single Dynamic Requester and EvictionRequest Cancellation

 1. A node drain controller starts draining a node Z and makes it unschedulable.
 2. The node drain controller creates an EvictionRequest for the only pod p-1 of application P to evict it from a node.
-It sets the `requester.evictionrequest.coordination.k8s.io/name_nodemaintenance.k8s.io` finalizer on the EvictionRequest.
+It sets the `nodemaintenance.k8s.io` value to the `.spec.requesters`.
 3. The eviction request controller designates Actor B as the next interceptor by updating `.status.activeInterceptorClass`.
 4. Actor B updates the EvictionRequest status and also sets